Skip to main content (Press Enter).

 Share

-The U.S. Air Force Aerial Demonstration Squadron "Thunderbirds" team members arrive at Joint Base San Antonio-Randolph prior to the 2015 Joint Base San Antonio Air Show and Open House Oct.
-26, 2015.
-Air shows allow the Air Force to display the capabilities of our aircraft to the American taxpayer through aerial demonstrations and static displays.
-Randolph’s air show allowed attendees to get up close and personal to see some of the equipment and aircraft used by the U.S. military today.
-(U.S. Air Force by Joshua Rodriguez/Released)
+Cadet Dylan Smith and Cadet Dennis Cook from the U.S. Air Force Academy's Wings of Blue parachute team high fives Ricardo Silva from San Antonio, Texas, during the opening ceremonies of the 2015 Joint Base San Antonio Air Show and Open House Nov.
+1. Air shows allow the Air Force to display the capabilities of our aircraft to the American taxpayer through aerial demonstrations and static displays.
+JBSA-Randolph’s air show allowed attendees to get up close and personal to see some of the equipment and aircraft used by the U.S. military today.
+(U.S. Air Force photo by Joshua Rodriguez/Released)

 Details